 The person responsible for the implementation of the anti-bullying policy is the Assistant Headteacher, Safeguarding and DSL.
-In training they will ensure all staff know who to report Child on Child Abuse/Bullying Related behaviours on CPOMS.
+In training they will ensure all staff know who to report under the category Child on Child Abuse/Bullying Related behaviours on CPOMS.